ankailou/reuters-classification/README.md

 * KNN for feature vector 2
 * Decision Tree for feature vector 1
 * Decision Tree for feature vector 2
+* Naive Bayes for feature vector 1
+* Naive Bayes for feature vector 2

 For more information on how these classifiers were implemented and the offline/online costs, use the command: